Close Menu

 Common Health Concerns in Shih-Tzus

-1. Brachycephalic Syndrome (Breathing Issues)
+1. Brachycephalic Syndrome

 2. Eye Problems

-• Dry eye (lack of tear production)
+• Dry eye (tear insufficiency)

-• Corneal ulcers (scratches from dust or hair)
+• Corneal ulcers (dust or hair scratches)

 3. Dental Disease

-• Small mouths = crowded teeth → plaque buildup.
+• Small mouths = tight teeth → plaque buildup.

 4. Hip Dysplasia & Patellar Luxation